Susan called her mom for Mother's Day and spent half the phone call talking to her dad.

 She GTS-ed David McCullough on Charlie Rose and sat enthralled for almost an hour by this series of interviews.
 Most exciting was his description of the Battle of Brooklyn, in which General Washington & his amateur army of mostly New England farmers got the crap kicked out of them, followed by their miraculous night time escape to Manhattan in which a providential fog is featured.
 Susan loved his realistic description of Washington as having never commanded an army in his life, who was out-foxed, out-flanked and out-numbered, who made bad mistakes in judgement & suffered terrible defeats but did not quit and learned by experience as he went along.

 Memorable also was the story of the Christmas night crossing of the Delaware River with Washington's modest Continental Army, all in sad shape, who marched through the night and attacked the Hessians (well trained German soldiers hired by Britain) at Trenton.
-And won!

 One detail stuck with her; the reports of bloody footprints left in the snow by the shoeless soldiers in that winter of 1776.